Join over ¼ million

 Stop speaking English!!

-This may seem like a pointless statement to make when you live in the country already, but I have seen the same pattern hundreds of times and I am seeing it once again here in Prague.
+This may seem like a pointless statement to make when you live in the country already, but I have seen the same pattern hundreds of times.

 Expats hang out with other English speaking expats and complain about how hard the local language is, or talk about life in general in English.
 They chat to their boyfriend/girlfriend/friends in English.
 All of the local friends they have also talk to them in English.
 They only actually use the local language when they have to; English is actually the language they socialise and relax in most of the time.

-I have met some English speakers who have lived in Prague for up to TEN years, and after just a few weeks I already speak better Czech than them!!
+I have met some English speakers who have lived abroad for up to TEN years, and after just a few weeks I already spoke the local language better than them!!
 This does NOT make me feel smart; it makes me feel sad and frustrated for them!
 And I will meet more people like this in other travels who will look at me like I just have some special gene for languages or something.
 (Let me say again, that I did horrible in languages in school, and when I was 20 years old, the only language that I spoke was English; up until this crucial decision I was the Average Frustrated Learner).

 These people that I keep meeting don’t realize that their English speaking social circle is protecting them from ever speaking the local language.
 They already have enough of the local language to get by, so why would they need more?